Policy plan

 When will what work be done?

-In the period 2019 to mid-2021, the focus is on identifying the user requirements, researching and developing the technical solutions, guiding the regions in developing their project plan and their grant application, and involving and informing all stakeholders in the birth care sector.
-From mid-2021 onwards, the focus will be on developing the technical solutions and guiding their implementation by the regions.
-This project phase will last at least until the end of 2022 with an expected run-out in 2023.
-In 2022, the basis will be laid for the sustainable safeguarding of the envisaged digital information exchange.
+In the period 2019 to mid-2021, the emphasis is on identifying user needs, researching and developing the technical solutions, guiding the regions in the development of their project plan and their grant application, and involving and informing all stakeholders in the birth care sector in the program.
+From mid-2021, the focus will be on developing the technical solutions and guiding the regions in their implementation.
+This project phase will last at least until the end of 2023 with an expected roll-out in 2024.
+In 2023 the foundations will be laid for the sustainable securing of the intended digital information exchange.

 We report quarterly to the Ministry of Health, Welfare and Sport on the progress of the programme and, after completion of the programme, we report to the Ministry of Health, Welfare and Sport on the objectives achieved by the programme.